 Toddlers are quite a handful, especially during the holidays and weekends.
 If youre wondering how to engage your toddler without losing your mind, youre reading the right article

-Another weekend or a holiday has come, and you're breaking your head to come up with ideas to engage your toddler?
-Going to the mall may seem like the best bet — the safety and comfort of the indoors may be inviting, and you can get to shop and relax.
+Another weekend or a holiday? and you're breaking your head to come up with ideas to engage your toddler?
+Going to the mall may seem like the best option, as the safety and comfort of the indoors may be inviting and you can get to shop and relax.
 But is it fun for your toddler?
 Does it count as quality time?

 No, you don't have to pack your bags and visit an exotic location.
-You can camp right in your living room to cosy up with your little explorer.
+You can camp right in your living room to cozy up with your little explorer.

 Treasure hunts are such fun, but if you're thinking of a proper treasure hunt, hold that thought right there.
 Your toddler is too young to go for treasure hunting.
 Instead, take him outdoors and let him collect his own treasures.

 |Go to a nearby park, zoo, or beach, and ask you're curious George to collect stones, twigs, leaves, or shells|